How Can I Treat My Melasma? | Victoria,BC | Glow Luxe

-Yes, light-based treatments like lasers and IPL (intense pulsed light) can worsen melasma if not performed carefully.
+Light-based treatments like lasers and IPL (intense pulsed light) while very effective for treating melasma, can worsen melasma if not performed correctly and carefully.
 It is crucial to work with an experienced and qualified technician who understands melasma to ensure safe and effective results.
-While these treatments target pigmentation, overly aggressive methods can cause inflammation and stimulate excess melanin production, potentially exacerbating the condition.
+While these treatments target pigmentation, overly aggressive treatment can cause inflammation and stimulate excess melanin production, potentially exacerbating the condition.
+Gentle is the key.

 Is SPF and Sun Protection Helpful for Melasma?